IMPORTANT: If you are in danger, call 999 immediately.

 Shout 85258 is a free, confidential mental health text support service for anyone in the UK who is struggling to cope.

 They can help with a range of issues including anxiety, depression, suicidal thoughts, relationship problems, bullying or if you’re feeling overwhelmed.

-Shout is powered by Crisis Text Line and is available to support people in England, Scotland, Wales, and Northern Ireland.
+Shout is powered by Crisis Text Line and is available to support people across the UK.